aleksandrabliznyuchenko/TagTranslation/README.md

 ## Tag assignment

-After preprocessing, we proceed with tag assignment and forming result annotation files in *process_files.py*.
+After preprocessing, we proceed with tag assignment and form resulting annotation files in *process_files.py*.

 Tag assignment is done in *tag_matcher.py*.
 Class TagMatcher derives a set of rules that we apply to the error (*TagMatcher.define_rule*) and then applies them (*TagMatcher.apply_rule*).
 The list of rules is stored in *rules_base.py* and *rules.py*.